muzeyyenalan/Devops-Github/hands-on/ECR/ecr-01-elastic-container-registry-and-docker-images/README.md

 xxxxxxxxxxxx.dkr.ecr.us-east-1.amazonaws.com/student1-repo/todo-app
 ```

+### Creating a lifecycle policy:

+- A lifecycle policy allows you to create a set of rules that expire unused repository images.
+The following procedure shows you how to create a lifecycle policy.
+You should expect that after creating a lifecycle policy, the affected images are expired within 24 hours.

+- Create a lifecycle policy (AWS Management Console):

+- From the navigation bar, choose the Region that contains the repository for which to create a lifecycle policy.

+- In the navigation pane, choose Repositories.

+- On the Repositories page, on the Private tab, select a repository to view the repository image list.

+- On the repository image list view, in the left navigation pane, choose Lifecycle Policy.

+* Note:
+If you don't see the Lifecycle Policy option in the navigation pane, ensure that you are in the repository image list view.

+- On the repository lifecycle policy page, choose Create rule.

+- Enter the following details for your lifecycle policy rule.

+- For Rule priority, type a number for the rule priority.

+- For Rule description, type a description for the lifecycle policy rule.

+- For Image status, choose Tagged, Untagged, or Any.

+* If you specified Tagged for Image status, then for Tag prefixes, you can optionally specify a list of image tags on which to take action with your lifecycle policy.
+If you specified Untagged, this field must be empty.

+- For Match criteria, choose values for Since image pushed or Image count more than (if applicable).

+- Choose Save.

 ## Part 3 - Configuring AWS CLI to Work with AWS ECR

 - connect to your instance with SSH.